 If you’re looking for honest perspectives about your organization’s offerings and experiences, you need to go directly to the most critical source: your customers.
 They deserve a quality end-to-end experience with your brand.
 Two customer-centric informative quality measures are Net Promoter Score (NPS) and Customer Satisfaction Score (CSAT).
 These methods provide great ways to find out how your customers feel about your brand, and what they think of their interactions with your organization.
 In this post, we’ll discuss what NPS and CSAT scores are, how to obtain them, and draw the distinctions between them.

-Net Promoter Score (NPS) is a benchmark that companies use to evaluate and improve customer loyalty.
+Net Promoter Score (NPS) is a trademarked idea and process that companies use to evaluate and improve customer loyalty.
 It measures how likely you are to recommend your business to a friend.
 It differs from other customer satisfaction measures in that it measures a customer’s overall feelings about a brand, rather than just a single purchase or interaction.
 If you want a way to predict your relationship with the customer over the long term, NPS is a respected metric.
-Ideally, the more your customers interact with your company, the more their satisfaction should increase, and therefore the more your NPS should increase.
+Ideally, the more your customers interact with your company, the more their satisfaction should increase, and the more your NPS should increase.
 If you have a low NPS score, that can be a poor reflection on the quality of your organization’s customer experience.

 To calculate your NPS, you need to survey your customers.
 The survey's central question is as follows: “On a scale of 0-10, how likely are you to recommend this company to someone you know?”
 This question is usually unchanging.
 You can categorize the respondents into three different groups:

 To calculate NPS, subtract the percentage of Detractors from the percentage of Promoters.
 This value indicates the net likelihood of your customers recommending your business to a friend.
 After you determine your company’s NPS, you can know what you’re doing right and identify improvement areas.